deltaDNA/tutorial-chilliconnect/README.md

 	 .
 	 .
 ```
-For convenience, the deltaDNA URL and environment keys for this game are loaded from a **module** created in Chilli Connect Cloud Code
+For convenience, the deltaDNA URL and environment keys for this game are loaded from a **module** created in ChilliConnect Cloud Code

 The [Endpoints module](ChilliConnectCloudScripts/deltadna_endpoints.js):
 * defines the deltaDNA Collect & Engage URL endpoints